LiamLlamazares/math_blog/_posts/2022-05-27-The-Bochner-integral.md

-Proof.
+*Proof*.
 In the proof of the above proposition we saw that for any absolutely convergent sum converges almost everywhere to its limit.
 Further, since $f\U n$ is Cauchy, we can extract a subsequence $f\U {n\U k}$ with $\|f\U {n\U k}-f\U {n\U {k-1}}\|\leq 2^{-k}$.
 By construction the sequence